 It’s no coincidence that this is the same time when I began sharing my insights with people as a writer, coach, and consultant.
 In my experience, until we connect with our intuition - in whatever way makes sense to each of us - we will feel lost in our careers.

 Once we’re attuned to our own inner knowing, the path ahead becomes much clearer.
-Then, it’s just up to us to keep taking the right steps forward and deepening our trust in ourselves.
+Then, it’s just up to us to keep taking the right steps forward and deepening our trust in ourselves and in the Something that holds us.

 Some of my accomplishments since walking down this path have been: serving hundreds of thoughtful professionals in Portland and beyond via workshops and career coaching, speaking at local organizations on topics like Work Life Integration and Conflict Resolution, and consistently growing my blog’s readership year over year.